NikAHernandez/Learning-HTML-CSS/README.md

 ### Styles Conference

-This project is being built while following along using this resource: <a href="https://learn.shayhowe.com/html-css">Learn to Code HTML and CSS</a>
+This project was built while following along using this resource: <a href="https://learn.shayhowe.com/html-css">Learn to Code HTML and CSS</a>